- Clinical science

 Increases myosin light chain phosphatase activity → ↓ phosphorylated myosin → smooth muscle relaxation → vasodilation

 - In patients with atherosclerotic CAD, arterioles are already dilated to maximize cardiac blood flow (due to flow-limiting stenosis) → difficult to dilate coronary vessels further → limited effect of nitrates

 - Anginal pain relief: ↓ preload through venous pooling → ↓ heart size → ↓ oxygen demand → ↓ pain

-- Nitrate-induced headache: vasodilation of the cerebral arteries
+- Nitrate-induced headache (due to the dilation of the cerebral arteries)

-- Gastroesophageal reflux: relaxation of the lower esophageal sphincter
+- Gastroesophageal reflux (due to the relaxation of the lower esophageal sphincter)

 Development of tolerance